NORDFOLDA ISLAND HOPPING (Kayaking) AND HIKING EXPEDITION (August)

 facts about the WEATHER AND CLIMATE here

-The temperatures in this period vary from 5 to 18 degrees Celsius.
-The lowest temperatures are around plus 3 probably (and in high in the mountains we might have some snow).
+The temperatures in this period are from 8 to 25 degrees Celsius.
+The lowest temperatures are around plus 5 probably (and in high in the mountains we still might have some snow).

 Weather changes quickly in the Arctic, so we have to be prepared for all kinds of weather.
 Because our plans are depending on weather conditions we make daily plans for our activities.
 So you need a flexible mindset and expect that the plans we make can change due to weather conditions.